pedro-morgado/spatialaudiogen/README.md

 Preprocessed files are stored in `data/preproc` (as `.m4a` and `.mp4`) and `data/frames` (as `.jpg` and `.wav`).
 Training, evaluation and deployment code use the data in `data/frames`.

-**IMPORTANT: (Low-resolution downloads)** If you opt to download only the low-resolution videos, please use the flag `--low_res` again.
+**IMPORTANT: (Low-resolution downloads)** If you opt to download only low-resolution videos in the previous step, please use the flag `--low_res` again.

-**Preparing high-resolution videos for deployment** Assuming you downloaded high-resolution videos from youtube, you can preprocess them in high-resolution `(1920x1080)` by using the flag `--prep_hr_video`.
+**Preparing high-resolution videos for deployment** Assuming you downloaded high-resolution videos (i.e. without `--low_res` flag), you can preprocess them in high-resolution `(1920x1080)` using the flag `--prep_hr_video`.
+This is not required for training or evaluation, but it is recommended for deployment.

 **Flow:** To extract flow maps, you'll need to first install [FlowNet2](https://github.com/lmb-freiburg/flownet2.git).
-Refer to FlowNet2 documentation for installation instruciton.
+Refer to FlowNet2 documentation for instructions.
 Then, simply provide the path to the FlowNet2 basefolder through `--flownet2_dir`.
 If no path is provided, flow computation is skipped.

 **Note:** Downloading and preprocessing the entire dataset will take a long time, and requires `>500Gb` to store the full resolution videos (originals and preprocessed).
 Plan accordingly!

 ## Pre-trained models
-Models pre-trained in each dataset can be downloaded from OneDrive:
+Models pre-trained in each dataset can be downloaded from my OneDrive:

 | [REC-Street](https://ucsdcloud-my.sharepoint.com/:u:/g/personal/pmaravil_ucsd_edu/EY-SUbhyYdNFuwHXQkX3coYBrgEtVOSF4KhYN_21LfvpjA) |
 [YT-Clean](https://ucsdcloud-my.sharepoint.com/:u:/g/personal/pmaravil_ucsd_edu/ES5xETC9aXFApPhynevZL1kBG8ejcMrp_DR4kHHmYNSHKQ) |